First boys emerge from Thai cave as rescue mission enters final act

 Trapped but resilient

-The 12 boys — aged between 11 and 16 — entered the massive cave complex on the frontier of Thailand and Myanmar with their 25-year-old coach on June 23.
+The 12 boys — ages 11 to 16 — entered the massive cave complex on the frontier of Thailand and Myanmar with their 25-year-old coach on June 23.
 The group became stranded after torrential monsoon rains caused the system to flood and were missing for nine days before being discovered by two British divers.

 The resilience of the boys and their coach captured the imagination of a global audience.
 Before their discovery, they subsisted by licking drops of water off the cave wall.